Mamona

 1. Searching for Weak Areas: Assess your performance in previous attempts and find those topics or subjects where you need improvement.

 2. Complete the syllabus: Do the entire JEE Main and JEE Advanced syllabus at least once.
-Don't leave any single topic, whether it be a high-weightage topic or a low one.
+Do not leave any single topic, whether it be a high-weightage topic or a low one.
 The entire syllabus should be completed by November or December.
 After December, it should be all about revisions and practice.

 3. Make a Study Schedule: Design a good study schedule that covers all subjects and, in turn, the topics that need to be looked at, along with the time required for each topic.
 Make sure the study routine is consistent.
 Keep realistic, achievable goals, and this will keep you on your toes all the way.